DP Jeff Cutter on Shooting 10 Cloverfield Lane in Near-Sequence, Dragon vs. Alexa and Six Specific Shots

-Cutter: We made about 16 horizontal feet of duct, I think, and then there was maybe six vertical feet and there was a little turn in the horizontal section.
+Cutter: We made about 16 horizontal feet of duct, I think, then there was maybe six vertical feet and a little turn in the horizontal section.
 Dan really wanted the super non-movie version of the ducts.
 He wanted it to be as tight as it could be.
-So kudos to Mary for crawling through that thing because it would’ve freaked me out.
+Kudos to Mary for crawling through that thing, because it would’ve freaked me out.
 We did have vents [in the duct] that we could uplight from below, but this was mainly lit by Mary’s flashlight.
-Then, when we went in for coverage, we would have a little white card or bring in a little LED panel just to give her a pinch of fill so you still see her but she didn’t feel like she was lit.
+Then, when we went in for coverage, we would have a little white card or bring in a little LED panel to give her a pinch of fill so you still see her but she didn’t feel like she was lit.

 Filmmaker: Finally, tell me how you pulled off these close focus shots where the camera is placed inside Michelle’s air filtration mask.

 Cutter: These were the most annoying shots in the movie.
-We basically had a slightly oversized mask and we took the Dragon and put it on a Doggy cam harness mount that Mary would wear.
+We basically had a slightly oversized mask and took the Dragon and put it on a Doggy cam harness mount that Mary would wear.
 We used a lightweight spherical lens because the anamorphic lens was too heavy and it was a close focus 18mm or 21mm, something like that.
 It didn’t work unless she was in the exact right spot.
-It wouldn’t look right if she moved at all, if the thing came loose a bit, or if she just looked up — then you’d suddenly be looking up her nostril.
-It was really fussy, but Dan LOVED it. (laughs) So we ended up doing it multiple times.
-I liked the result, but I hated having to mess with it.
+It wouldn’t look right if she moved at all, if the thing came loose a bit, or if she just looked up—then you’d suddenly be looking up her nostril.
+It was really fussy, but Dan loved it. (laughs) So, we ended up doing it multiple times.
+I liked the result but hated having to mess with it.